Adaptive Reinforcement for Open-ended Medical Reasoning via Semantic-Guided Reward Collapse Mitigation: Dataset Detailed Analysis

-The PathVQA~\cite{he2020pathvqa} dataset is constructed for pathology-related visual question answering.
-It includes a wide range of medical images such as pathological slides, cellular microscopy, and disease-related natural images.
-The dataset comprises 19,654 training samples and 6,719 test samples.
-Among the training questions, 9,903 are open-ended and 9,751 are close-ended; the test set contains 3,357 open-ended and 3,362 close-ended questions.
-The close-ended questions in this dataset are limited to binary (e.g., yes/no) or short categorical responses, and do not include multiple-choice formats.
+\textbf{PathVQA.} The PathVQA~\cite{he2020pathvqa} dataset is designed for pathology-related visual question answering.
+It encompasses a diverse range of medical images, including pathological slides, cellular microscopy, and disease-related natural images.
+The dataset contains 19,654 training samples and 6,719 test samples.
+Among the training questions, 9,903 are open-ended and 9,751 are close-ended; the test set includes 3,357 open-ended and 3,362 close-ended questions.
+The close-ended questions are restricted to binary (e.g., yes/no) or short categorical responses, without multiple-choice formats.